dennisjooo/act-natural/README.md

-# 🎭 act-natural
+# 🎭 Act Natural

 *Because teaching AI to act is exactly as chaotic as it sounds*

 ## What is this?

-act-natural is an interactive theatre experience where AI characters try (and sometimes hilariously fail) to act natural.
+Act Natural is an interactive theatre experience where AI characters try (and sometimes hilariously fail) to act natural.
 Using Groq's LLMs and some questionable decision-making, we've created a space where:

 - AI characters improvise scenes with hidden motives
 - A narrator occasionally chimes in with dramatic flair